XEthanLynchX/XEthanLynchX/README.md

 ## My Strengths

 - **Continuous Learning:** I thrive on the pursuit of technical knowledge, constantly staying updated with the latest advancements in the web development field.
-I have a genuine passion for learning and a drive to keep expanding my skillset.
+I have a genuine passion for learning and a drive to keep expanding my skill set.

 - **Self-Development:** I am deeply committed to my personal growth as a developer.
 I proactively seek opportunities to improve my skills and knowledge, exploring new technologies and methodologies that push the boundaries of my expertise.